kiboschool/course-programming-2/src/lessons/inheritance-and-error-handling/inheritance.md

 # Inheritance

-Let's work on a program, and think about ways it can be organized better.
+For the case where you have a program that needs to run in different modes, let's learn a way to write better code.

-We have a program that needs to save data to disk.
+Let's say we have a program that needs to save data to disk.
 For example, this could be a list of student names used by a course enrollment manager program.
 When the program starts, it loads the list from the file on disk.
 When the program makes changes to the list, the changes need to be saved.

 In this case, imagine that instead of waiting for the user to select some Save feature, or instead of waiting for the program to exit, we want the data to automatically be saved on every change.